jiroshimaya/bm25-retriever-eval/README.md

 1. Ensure you have the required dependencies installed:
    ```
-   pip install langchain langchain-community scipy rank-bm25 scikit-learn datasets tqdm
+   pip install langchain langchain-community==0.3.1 scipy rank-bm25 scikit-learn datasets tqdm
    ```

 2. Run the evaluation script:
    ```
-   python eval_speed.py
+   python eval.py
    ```

-   This will run both initialization and query speed tests by default.
+   This will run all tests by default, including initialization speed, query speed, retrieval verification, and BM25 score verification.

 3. To run specific tests:
    - For initialization speed test only:
      ```
-     python eval_speed.py --init_speed
+     python eval.py --init_speed
      ```
    - For query speed test only:
      ```
-     python eval_speed.py --query_speed
+     python eval.py --query_speed
      ```
+   - For retrieval verification:
+     ```
+     python eval.py --verify_retrieval
+     ```
+   - For BM25 score verification:
+     ```
+     python eval.py --verify_scores
+     ```

-The script will output the results, showing the average time and standard deviation for each operation across multiple runs.
+The script will output the results, showing the average time and standard deviation for each operation across multiple runs, as well as verification results.
+These comprehensive tests ensure that the improved BM25Retriever meets the objectives of enhanced query speed without compromising on retrieval accuracy or BM25 score calculation.